-35 Effective June 6, 2014, the law was amended to add illegal possession of marijuana and marijuana paraphernalia by an underage person.
-Colo.
-Rev. Stat. § 18-1-711(3)(h) (2014).
+Effective June 6, 2014, the law was amended to add illegal possession of marijuana and marijuana paraphernalia by an underage person.
 Effective August 10, 2016, text was changed from "immune from criminal prosecution" to "immune from arrest and prosecution."
 Effective March 1, 2020, the law was amended to modify the quantities of marijuana that qualify for immunity and to add immunity for less than three ounces of marijuana concentrate.
+Effective July 1, 2022, the law was amended to add immunity for unlawful distribution, manufacturing, dispensing, or sale of certain specified substances.

+The requirements do not specify that reporting the overdose must be for another person or for any specific individual.
 Colo.
-Rev. Stat. § 18-1-711 (2020).

-36 The requirements do not specify that reporting the overdose must be for another person or for any specific individual.
-Colo.
 Rev. Stat. § 18-1-711(1).

-37 "As used in this section, unless the context otherwise requires, "emergency drug or alcohol overdose event" means an acute condition including, but not limited to, physical illness, coma, mania, hysteria, or death resulting from the consumption or use of a controlled substance, or of alcohol, or another substance with which a controlled substance or alcohol was combined, and that a layperson would reasonably believe to be a drug or alcohol overdose that requires medical assistance."
+"As used in this section, unless the context otherwise requires, 'emergency drug or alcohol overdose event' means an acute condition including, but not limited to, physical illness, coma, mania, hysteria, or death resulting from the consumption or use of a controlled substance, or of alcohol, or another substance with which a controlled substance or alcohol was combined, and that a layperson would reasonably believe to be a drug or alcohol overdose that requires medical assistance."
 Colo.
 Rev. Stat. § 18-1-711(5).

-38 "A person is immune from arrest and prosecution for an offense. . ." of possession of a controlled substance.
+"A person is immune from arrest and prosecution for an offense" of possession of a controlled substance.
 Colo.
 Rev. Stat. § 18-1-711(1); (3)(a).

-39 "A person is immune from arrest and prosecution for an offense. . ." of possession of drug paraphernalia.
-Colo.
-Rev. Stat. § 18-1-711 (1); (3)(g).